radville/mbta-route-calculator/README.md

 # README

-This application retrieves data from the MBTA API.
+This application retrieves data from the MBTA service API (https://api-v3.mbta.com/docs/swagger/index.html).

-Created in Ruby 2.6.1.

-### Decisions
-To see all MBTA light rail and heavy rail routes, go to localhost:3000/routes.
-I pull only these two types of routes when I make the request from https://api-v3.mbta.com/routes?filter[type]=0,1.
-Without filtering the request, it pulls more data than is necessary for this application.

 ### Installing & Using the Application